 GBG take the protection and security of your personal information very seriously and this policy sets out our responsibilities under the Privacy Act 1988 (Cth) (‘Australian Privacy Act’) and the Privacy Act 2020 (‘New Zealand Privacy Act’) and other applicable laws in Australia and New Zealand relating to the processing and security of personal information.
 We refer to the Australian Privacy Principles as the APPs and the New Zealand Information Privacy Principles as the IPPs.
 We refer to the Australian Privacy Act and the New Zealand Privacy Act together as ‘the Privacy Acts’.
 Where your personal information is transferred overseas, it will be treated in accordance with Australian and New Zealand laws at a minimum.

-We have offices in 22 locations, and our registered head office is located within the United Kingdom.
+We have offices across multiple locations, and our registered head office is located within the United Kingdom.

 GB Group Plc